dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/cfg/thwartski_README.txt

 2. Enabling you to control all weapon selection with only two keys, removing the need for fumbling with scroll wheels or number keys.

-3. Allowing you to begin turning off the viewmodels for certain crosshairs, until you have hidden the viewmodels for all weapons (or for all but melee if you choose).
+3. Allowing you to turning off the viewmodels for all weapons, or all weapons except melee (which I recommend due to melee timing differences between classes).

 Using the two-button swapper system and hiding viewmodels is optional.
-However, after three months using this system myself, I can say it has improved my game a lot.
+However, after several months using this system myself, I can say it has improved my game a lot.

 //-------------------------------------------------------------------
 //						TWO-BUTTON SWAPPING